isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: Sec 1G3 Regentstorians ACM Visit
+          date: 12 August 2025
+          announcement: On July 16th, the Secondary 1 Regentstorians embarked on a meaningful learning journey to the Asian Civilisations Museum (ACM), located in the heart of Singapore’s civic district.
+          link_text: Read more about it here
+          link_url: /sec-1g3-regentstorians-acm-visit/
+        - title: Sec 2 National Museum Learning Journey 2025
+          date: 12 August 2025
+          announcement: On 31 July 2025, our Secondary Two students embarked on an enriching museum-based learning journey to Singapore’s oldest museum, the National Museum of Singapore.
+          link_text: Read more about it here
+          link_url: /sec-2-national-museum-learning-journey-2025/
         - title: Sec 3 MOE-OBS Camp
           date: 28 July 2025
           announcement: The MOE-OBS Challenge Programme was conducted from 14 to 18 July.